Skip to main content

 Sick pay

-Once this is logged on your timesheet, we will then share this information with the payroll team who can look into whether you’ll be eligible for SSP whilst you’re off work.
-It’s important to mention that we review sick leave at the end of the month, so there will be a delay in hearing back from us about whether you’re eligible for sick pay or not.
+Once this is logged, we will share this with our payroll team who will look into whether you're eligible for SSP.
+We review sick leave at the end of the month, so there will be a short delay in hearing back and we'll be in touch as soon as we can.

 Do I need to provide a sick note?

-If you will be off work for 7+ days, we will also require proof of sickness.
-You’ll need to contact your GP (or the hospital) for a doctor’s ‘fit note’.
+If you will be off work for 7 or more days, we will require proof of sickness.
+You'll need to contact your GP (or the hospital) for a doctor's 'fit note'.
 You can read more about providing proof of sickness here.

 We hope this article provides clarity on your eligibility for maternity and sick pay.
 If you have any questions or need further assistance, feel free to reach out.